gmaximus/mautic_api/README.md

 This is a Drupal 7 module to provide integration with your Mautic installation.
+It is actually contains two modules.

-The Mautic API module merely registers the API library.
-It does nothing other than that inc loading it.
+## Mautic API Library module

+This merely registers the Mautic API library.
+It does nothing other than that including loading it.
+The idea was to save others time that wish to make their own solution.

 This requires installing [xAutoload module](https://www.drupal.org/project/xautoload) first.